 To be eligible to study in Australia, you need to prove that you have enough money to cover your airfare, course fees and living costs.
 The exact amounts will depend on the type of schooling you choose (i.e. university pathway, vocational education or university), the institution, your level of study, and your course.

 Tuition fees vary between educational institutions.
 In 2018, the average international student tuition cost was roughly AU$30,840 per year at the undergraduate level.
 For postgraduate programs, the cost was about AU$31,596 per year.
 It’s important to note, however, that these cost estimates do not include high-value courses, such as medicine, which can cost more.

 In addition to tuition costs, international students must also consider visa costs, cost of living, and health cover costs.
 The cost of a student visa is from AU$620 unless you fall into one of the exemption categories.

 As part of your visa application process, you must provide proof that you have at least AUD$21,041 for living costs per year.
 Living costs include weekly expenses such as rent, gas and electricity bills, phone and internet, groceries, public transport, and entertainment.
-Adelaide happens to be one of the most affordable capital cities in Australia, making it a good choice if you’re looking to keep costs down.
+Adelaide happens to be the most affordable capital city in Australia, making it a good choice if you’re looking to keep costs down.

 It is also a condition of your student visa that you have health insurance.
 Specifically, you must hold Overseas Student Health Cover (OSHC) for the duration of your stay in Australia.
 Currently, the cheapest option for a three-year undergraduate program with no accompanying family members is around AU$2,149.10 for the entire duration.
 OSHC costs vary depending on the provider, your length of stay, and your personal circumstances.